Search for a type of infrastructure, a federal program, or a geography.

 About the PERC Initiative

 The Melville Charitable Trust funded this work as a component of the Partnership for Equitable and Resilient Communities (PERC), a new justice venture that aims to build cross-sector collaborative partnerships nationwide, prepared to secure and implement public funds specifically focused on advancing economic development, housing, and civic infrastructure.
 PERC works with cities to strategically form and activate powerful coalitions that center the voices and expertise of Black, Indigenous and Latino/a/x communities, deliver measurable and results-based outcomes, and ultimately, redefine the decision-making process for investment, implementation and long-term impact of public funds.
-See the Partnership for Equity website for more information.

 By creating the first database that pairs equity metrics with federal infrastructure funding distribution data, this research project supports the PERC Initiative’s goal of advancing racial equity through conscientious local development by providing insight into how federal dollars are distributed across the country and by helping local leaders better understand the positioning of and opportunities for federally supported infrastructure work in their communities.